Looking for an easy way to manage your download? Try torrents. You’ll just need the best Mac torrenting client and a reliable Internet connection.

 Pros: Deluge is open-source, free, and totally ad-free, for a great torrenting experience.
 With plenty of features for advanced users like remote control, a daemon, and command-line interface, it’s a more complex app than some of the others on this list.

 Cons: Deluge needs a plugin and doesn’t offer sequential download or web seeding.
 Sadly, it doesn’t have a built-in torrent search either, or tracker exchange.
 The app hasn’t been updated for quite some time.

 Shopping for torrenting software for Mac?
 How about Xtorrent?
 Lightweight, free to download and use and highly customizable, Xtorrent is a popular choice - although you’ll need to upgrade to the paid version to download at a faster speed.
-It’s a 64-bit application, and reports are that it works on Catalina without many issues.
-However the developers haven’t updated the app in quite a while, so Catalina support isn’t guaranteed.
+It’s a 64-bit application, however, the developers haven’t updated the app in quite a while, so Monterey support isn’t guaranteed.

 Pros: With an in-built torrent search and the ability to search folders for specific file types, Xtorrent is a lightweight, free app that’s extremely popular.
 It offers integration with iTunes, powerful seeding and ratio controls, and a host of other features.

-Cons: Because the app developers haven’t released an update for some time, Catalina compatibility isn’t guaranteed.
-The interface can feel a bit busy, and there’s no option to create your own torrent files for sharing.
+Cons: Because the app developers haven’t released an update for some time, Monterey compatibility isn’t guaranteed.
+The interface can feel a bit busy, and there’s no option to create torrent file for sharing.